semuconsulting/pyubx2/README.md

 <UBX(CFG-MSG, msgClass=NMEA-Standard, msgID=VTG)>
 ```

-**NB:** Once instantiated, a `UBXMessage` object is immutable.

 ### Serializing

 The `UBXMessage` class implements a `serialize()` method to convert a `UBXMessage` object to a bytes array suitable for writing to an output stream.

-e.g. to create and send a `CFG-MSG` message which sets the NMEA GLL message rate to '1' on the receiver's UART1 and USB ports (assuming an output serial stream has been created as `serialOut`):
+e.g. to create and send a `CFG-MSG` message which sets the NMEA GLL message rate to '1' on the receiver's UART1 and USB ports:

 ```python
 >>> from serial import Serial